Repair-welding

 Even if a failure investigation is not attempted, people involved in disassembling the equipment should leave the appearance of the fractured surfaces as is.

-One should not try to match the broken surfaces together, because important clues referring to fracture origins might be canceled in the process, in case someone is asked to investigate that later.
+One should not try to match the broken surfaces together, because important clues referring to fracture origins might be deleted in the process, in case someone is asked to investigate that later.

 Management should be fair to the maintenance team attempting Repair-welding.

-As they may be urged by management to proceed with the repair while complete information is lacking, they cannot be made accountable for errors.
+As they may be urged by management to proceed with the repair while complete information is lacking, they cannot be made accountable for inevitable errors and new failures.

 To decide on the material type involved, x-ray fluorescence (XRF) is the suggested qualitative method because it is immediate and non destructive.